AwaeshaHuss/its_pass_mobile_drivers/scratchpad.md

 - [x] Update README.md with project status

 ## Lessons Learned

+### Firebase Removal & API Integration
+- Firebase Messaging should be kept for push notifications as it's the most reliable cross-platform solution
+- Legacy provider-based code requires extensive refactoring when removing Firebase dependencies
+- API-based authentication with JWT tokens stored in SharedPreferences is more flexible than Firebase Auth
+- Dio with proper error handling and interceptors provides better API integration than Firebase SDKs
+- Clean Architecture with BLoC makes it easier to swap data sources (Firebase → API)

 ### Clean Architecture Migration
 - BLoC pattern provides better separation of concerns than Provider pattern